Image credit: Ansel Oommen, Woody Invasives of the Great Lakes (WiGL) Collaborative

 with a combination of manual and chemical management practices.
 First, the KISMA crew

 dug up the patch, removing as much of the root mass as possible.
-Dug up plants were
+Removed plant material

-then burned.
-Lastly, all resprouts were chemically spot-treated by the Forest Service.
+was then burned.
+Lastly, all resprouts were chemically spot-treated by the Forest

-Note: Round leaf bittersweet is able to hybridize with American bittersweet and impact
+Note: Round leaf bittersweet's ability to hybridize with American bittersweet and

-host species by reducing photosynthesis and girdling trees makes it a KISMA species
+impact host species by reducing photosynthesis and girdling trees makes it a KISMA

-of concern.
-Report any instances of round leaf bittersweet found in natural habitats
+species of concern.
+Report any instances of round leaf bittersweet found in natural

-to KISMA.
-Currently, we are focusing on building a better understanding of where this
+habitats to KISMA.
+Currently, we are focusing on building a better understanding of

 Both woodbine (Parthenocissus inserta) and Virginia creeper (Parthenocissus quinquefolia) make excellent alternatives for round leaf bittersweet as they are native to the